 Typical recommended dosage for SGS is 100 mg every other day for 30 days.

 The brand I recommend for SGS is Thorne Research Crucera SGS.

 Typical recommended dosage for DIM is 75-150 mg a day for 30 days.
 I always like to err on the side of caution and suggest starting with the lowest recommended dose.

 DIM is not readily absorbed by the body in its pure state, which is why you have to look for supplements that contain a microencapsulated form of DIM in them, which is the more absorbable form of DIM.
 The brands below are the ones I recommend.

 I also highly recommend a B complex supplement in conjunction, because the B vitamins are really critical for supporting the detoxification of estrogen, in addition to other very important functions in the body.
-You should check out Seeking Health B Complex Plus or Designs for Health B Supreme.
+Check out Designs for Health B Supreme.

 I should also point out the obvious – you should be eating at least 2-3 servings of cruciferous veggies a week.
 And, you can also add broccoli sprouts to your meals as well.